hepsipay-tech/documentation/pay-with-hepsipay/web-sdk/README.md

   * Default: false
   */
   useApiCallOnSuccessCallback: false,
   /**
+  * In the BE frame-init integration, the `MerchantCallbackUrl` address defined;
+  * If `true`, MerchantCallbackUrl will not be triggered.
+  * Default: false
+  */
+  disableCallbackUrl: false,
+  /**
   * Payload object for relevant payment types;
   * When "Kart İle Öde" selected